About the Board

 Renee McBride-Williams is the General Manager to West Philadelphia’s only community radio station, WPEB 88.1 FM.
 While juggling her responsibilities to the broadcasters at the station, Renee is the Project Manager for the 2014-2015, “Arts On Air” projects spearheaded by Scribe Video, Inc. and sponsored by PNC Bank Arts Alive Project.
 She is also the director of the “Youth On Air” project at WPEB.
 With all that, Renee McBride-Williams is a mentor and educator to middle to high school students in the Philadelphia school community while still volunteering in the Arts and Broadcasting, Today, Renee is the Senior Executive Producer of a public affairs program called, “The Shed Kitchen” with Karen Dunn.

 Above all, she is committed to her 14-year marriage to her best friend, George E. Williams and mother to 5 time Grammy winner, Bassist Christian McBride.

 50xx Catharine St.

-Amara Rockar has lived in West Philadelphia for over a decade, most of it in Cedar Park.
+Amara Rockar has lived in West Philadelphia for over 15 years, most of it in Cedar Park.
 She and her husband bought their home in 2010, and are raising their family here.
 Amara is a board member of the West Philly Coalition for Neighborhood Schools.
 During the day, she works as an admin for the University of Pennsylvania’s Graduate School of Education.

 9xx S Saint Bernard St.